tmaiaroto/li3_access/README.md

     	)
     ));

-Setting `'requester' => array('user', 'customer')` would only apply the rule to anyone that could authenticate as a user or customer.
-Setting `'requester' => '*'` would mean that all of these auth configurations and people that are not authenticated would have this role applied to them.
+Setting `'resources' => array('user', 'customer')` would only apply the rule to anyone that could authenticate as a user or customer.
+Setting `'resource' => '*'` would mean that all of these auth configurations and people that are not authenticated would have this role applied to them.

 `'allow'`

 A boolean that if set to false forces a role that would have been granted access to deny access.
 Much like the 'match' option you can also pass a closure to this option.
-This way you can blacklist every requester and then whitelist requesters manually.
+This way you can blacklist every resource and then whitelist resources manually.
 Also by passing a closure you can deny access based upon the request.

 Finally, if you pass either $request or $options you can modify their values at runtime.